andydandy74/ClockworkForDynamo/README.md

 Directory [workflow_samples](workflow_samples) contains some sample workflows that I have published online somewhere before.
 I have also started to include some of the examples that I use for teaching Dynamo.
 All of these are currently still 0.6.3 files and will be migrated as 0.7.x stability improves and time permits.

 Directory [nodes](nodes) is the actual repository of the custom nodes.
+Particularly the 0.7.x subdirectory may contain nodes that have not been published to the package manager yet.

 Directory [issues](issues) contains sample files for issues raised on the [Dynamo GitHub site](https://github.com/DynamoDS/Dynamo).

 #Packages to uninstall#
-If you have installed Clockwork or are planning to do so, you should uninstall all of my previous packages (that is if you had those installed, of course).
-As a rule of thumb, uninstall everything that is organized in the "CAAD_RWTH" category in the node browser.
+If you have installed Clockwork or are planning to do so, you should uninstall all of my previous packages (that is if you had those installed at all, of course).
+As a rule of thumb, uninstall everything that is organized in the ```CAAD_RWTH``` category in the node browser.
 Here's a complete list of all (recently) deprecated packages:
 - Accumulate List
 - Almost Zero
 - Alphabetical Sequence